AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/commands.rst

 updates a template's project name and ID and intentionally runs before normal project-ID validation.

-``doctor`` reports disabled verification commands and validates each configured command's entry point in addition to checking the development environment dependencies.
+``doctor`` reports disabled verification commands, validates each configured command's entry point, and checks that the required verification virtualenv is provisioned.

 ``install [PATH]`` bootstraps an existing Django project before normal project discovery is available.
 It creates ``bin/dev`` and ``config/dev.toml``, discovers the Django working directory,